 - Separating assumptions from formulas to highlight assumptions clearly

 - Setting up formulas that can be dragged across

-Styles and Add-ins [This is an incredibly useful feature that is not used because most users are not aware of it.]
+Styles and Add-ins [This incredibly useful feature is not widely used because most users are not aware of it.]

 - Excel styles